 Register your students for Discovery

-Complete the CREST registration form and send it to your local coordinator to enter your students for the Award.
+Some schools can register online Click Here to check your area.
+Otherwise complete the CREST registration form and send it to your local coordinator to enter your students for the Award.
 Our network of local coordinators will help you to register your students and will be on hand to provide any advice or support you need.

 Your local coordinator will send you an invoice for the registration fee, which includes personalised certificates for every successful student.